Yellow Pine, Idaho: History

+Demographics

 Geography

 Although unincorporated, the community has its own zip code, 83677, where overall 44 people live on a total land area of 174.269 mi2, according to the 2010 census.

 Yellow Pine is a 247 acre "inholder" community in eastern Valley County, located on the East Fork of the South Fork of the Salmon River, approximately half a mile upstream from its confluence with Johnson Creek.
 It is bounded on the north by the Payette National Forest and on the south by the Boise National Forest.
 Located at 4802 ft, Yellow Pine has historically served as the trade center for the larger Yellow Pine basin mining area, including the Stibnite Mining District.
 Many of the early miner-settlers came from Warren, Idaho.